ZacharyG666/ZacharyG666/README.md

 ## 👋 Hi, I'm Zezhao Guo.
 ## 👀 I'm interested in AI4S, especially in AI + healthcare.
-## 🌱 I like to play casual games such as BrawStar in my free time and use workout to unwind myself everyday.
+## 🌱 I like to play casual games such as BrawStar in my free time and use workout to refresh myself everyday.
 ## 👯 I’m looking to collaborate on interesting projects about AI + healthcare.
 ## 📫 How to reach me: guozezhaozz@gmail.com